omrazCZ/ANS/README.md

 ## Network Analysis

 We build a directed network from the cleaned matchups and lineups data.
 In this network, nodes are distinct lineups and edges are the matchups, which always start from the Home team and point to the Away team.
 Notice that there could be multiple edges between two nodes with the same direction.
-Furthermore we drop the edges corresponding to a _tie_ result since it would include additional bias if we treat them as either win or loss.
+Furthermore, we drop the edges corresponding to a _tie_ result since it would include additional bias if we treat them as either win or loss.

 The code is in the R Markdown file: